 2. William Tell

 A lot of you may be familiar with the legend of William Tell, who shot an arrow at an apple on his son’s head.
 This happened in Uri, in central Switzerland.
-Legend has it that a tyrant bailiff (Gessler) demanded that people greeted his hat on a rod when they saw it in the William Tell refused, he was taken captive and forced to shoot the apple on his son’s had a second arrow ready for the tyrant in case he harmed his son; luckily, his aim was perfect.
+Legend has it that a tyrant bailiff (Gessler) demanded that people greeted his hat on a rod when they saw it in the streets.
+When William Tell refused, he was taken captive and forced to shoot the apple on his son’s head.
+He had a second arrow ready for the tyrant in case he harmed his son; luckily, his aim was perfect.
 Later on, he was responsible for killing Gessler.

 Heidi is a story about a young girl in the Swiss Alps, written in 1880 by Johanna Spyri.
 The book is extremely popular throughout the world, and several movies and cartoons have been made based on the novel.

 Witch-hunting was common in Europe in the Middle Ages.
 But there is one story that survives today.
 A certain witch in the Belalp region was accused of being responsible for her husband’s death and was burned at stake.